 Automation is many things, and it goes beyond the basics we may think of.
 You might think of driverless cars when you hear about automation, or perhaps a humanoid robot.
 However, it is more than that.

 Sure, robots are a large part of automation.
 However, robots are not all like you may have seen in movies such as ‘I, Robot’.
-Many robotics are things used in warehouses, in scientific laboratories.
-NASA has their fair share of robots too.
+Many robotics are things used in warehouses and scientific laboratories.
+NASA has its fair share of robots too.

-Robots are an automotive technology, they help to build devices we use every day, they help us go into space.
+Robots are automotive technology, they help to build devices we use every day, and they help us go into space.
 Remember the Mars Rover?
 Robotics.

 The Types of Automation

 There are several types of automation out there.
-Some we will recognize as parts of our everyday lives, others are more heavily specified for the manufacturing, I.T, and industrial areas.
-However, all are equally important and vital to our modern way of life, and society’s evolution.
+Some we will recognize as parts of our everyday lives, while others are more heavily specified for the manufacturing, IT, and industrial areas.
+However, all are equally vital to our modern way of life, and society’s evolution.

 1. Basic automation

 BPM or Business Process management is the use of software to automate repeatable multistep business transactions.
-In contrast to other automotive types, the solutions here are often complex, connected to multiple enterprise IT systems and are tailored specifically to the individual needs of a business.
+In contrast to other automotive types, the solutions here are often complex, connected to multiple enterprise IT systems, and tailored specifically to the individual needs of a business.

 RPA is a software technology that makes it easy to build, deploy, and manage software robots that emulate human actions interacting with digital software and systems.